 A recent survey conducted by Radware, an internet safety company, found that 43% of consumers will immediately leave an online store if they have a negative experience.
 As a result, more companies are focused on the overall user experience than ever before.

-Data is your savior when it comes to improving your business, and many of today’s biggest ecommerce platform providers know that.
-For 2018, they are working to provide even better data collection and analytics than ever before, which can help you better understand how your business is performing.
+Data is your savior when it comes to improving your business, and many of today’s biggest e-commerce platform providers know that.
+For 2019, they are working to provide even better data collection and analytics than ever before, which can help you better understand how your business is performing.

 More AI and Machine Learning

-Machine learning and artificial intelligence is already being used in ecommerce, but it’s expected that more companies than ever will turn to these technologies to drive growth.
+Machine learning and artificial intelligence are already being used in e-commerce, but it’s expected that more companies than ever will turn to these technologies to drive growth.
 They allow businesses to give consumers exactly what they want in less time and with less hassle – and that makes everyone happy.
 Customer service chatbots are just one example of technologies that will continue to grow this year.

 Marketing via Augmented Reality

 Augmented reality is becoming more and more mainstream with every passing year, and recently, companies have figured out how to use it to their advantage when it comes to advertising.
 For example, IKEA, a massive furniture retailer, now offers the Place app that allows consumers to use augmented reality to see how their furniture would look inside their homes.
 Customers love it, and countless other companies are getting on board.